Aya-Miura-Hok/Interaction-legacies-and-functional-redistribution-2025/README.md

-# Code for: "Interaction legacies and functional redistribution reshape FPOM decomposition in aquatic ecosystems"
+# Code for: "Interaction legacies and functional redistribution restructure the FPOM and DOM transformation process in aquatic ecosystems"
 This repository contains code used for statistical analyses and figure generation in the above manuscript.

 ## Data availability